 To create more accessible pathways to higher education for Indigenous populations, we see youth engagement as a long-term commitment, which cannot exist in isolation from students’ home and extracurricular lives.
 Our programs and projects are integrated with the classroom teachers’ desired learning outcomes, and we work to cultivate sustainable, ongoing partnerships that foster critical thinking and active citizenship for everyone involved.

-Learn more about outreach initiatives in the Faculty of Engineering here.
+Follow this link to learn more about outreach initiatives in the Faculty of Engineering.

 Faculty of Law

 The program pairs small groups of law students with Montreal-area youth to provide information on legal rights and issues as well as to create pathways to post-secondary education and legal studies.